-Although most vegetables, herbs, and flowers do best with abundant sunshine, it is possible to grow them in less than full sun.
-Learn how to maximize the sunlight and anticipate the challenges that come with gardening in less sunlight.
+Although most vegetables, herbs, and flowers do best with abundant sunshine, growing them in less than full sun is possible.
+Learn how to maximize the sunlight and anticipate the challenges of gardening in less sunlight.
 This post about gardening in the shade also includes a helpful list and reference guide of which vegetables, herbs, and flowers grow in partial sun.

 5 Tips for Growing Vegetables, Herbs, and Flowers in the Shade